How to Manage Your Brand In-house

 Use a design process

-Since new brand materials are often created in response to some new marketing opportunity and often in a rush, it seems easier to dive right in and forgo any formal protocol.
+Since new brand materials are often created in a rush to meet some new marketing opportunity, it seems easier to dive right in and forgo any formal protocol.
 But establishing a process for design and production will minimize frustration and the time and money expended when you're in the moment trying to get things out the door.

 A standard design process includes the following steps:

 Identify the project’s purpose and your goals.
 Questions to ask:

 Calculate your human and monetary resources.
 Questions to ask: